lumicks/pylake/docs/tutorial/fdfitting.rst

     fit[model1].add_data("data for model 1", forces_1, distances_1)
     fit[model2].add_data("data for model 2", forces_2, distances_2)

 See how we used the model handles?
-They are used to let the `FdFit` know to which model each data set should be added.
+They are used to let the :class:`~lumicks.pylake.FdFit` know to which model each data set should be added.
 You can add as many data sets as you want to both models and fit it all at once.

 Plotting is straightforward in this setting.
 We can plot the data sets corresponding to model 1 and 2 as follows::